uhasker/getting-things-done-in-next-js/README.md

 - typos
 - grammatical errors
 - factual errors
-- poor explanations that are unaccessible for beginners
+- poor explanations that are inaccessible for beginners
 - poor structure within a book section

 This list is not exhaustive - if you think that an interesting piece of trivia or a funny joke would add value to this book, don't hesitate to contribute it.